Oregon - Deschutes NF

 Minimum age: 18 years old

-Facilities: Elk Lake Guard Station available as sleeping quarters (use strictly controlled, and Station must be tidy and presentable each day); hot and cold running water, shower, flush toilet, refrigerator, microwave oven (otherwise no cooking facilities); camping/RVs not permitted at guard station overnight; tent and RV camping available at Snow Creek Guard Station (~ 10 miles); water, pit toilet, full hookups; Sunriver and Bend are full-service communities with hotels/motels, restaurants, and a full range of other amenities; volunteers responsible for personal bedding/camping equipment, food, cook stove (if staying at guard station – no charcoal grills/campfires allowed), and daily transportation
+Facilities: Elk Lake Guard Station available as sleeping quarters (use strictly controlled); hot and cold running water, shower, flush toilet, refrigerator, microwave oven (otherwise no cooking facilities); camping/RVs not permitted at guard station overnight; tent and RV camping available at Snow Creek Guard Station (~ 10 miles); water, pit toilet, full hookups; Sunriver and Bend are full-service communities with hotels/motels, restaurants, and a full range of other amenities; volunteers responsible for personal bedding/camping equipment, food, cook stove if staying at guard station (no charcoal grills/campfires allowed), and daily transportation

 Nearest towns: Sunriver, 30 miles; Bend, 35 miles; La Pine, 45 miles